huilinghe19/sardana_practise/jive/Readme.md

 After that, you can find "DeviceServers/Socket" in your home folder.
 Using "DeviceServers/Socket test", you can open the socket device server. hostname and port can be defined by us.
 The following steps are like the normal DS.
 Actually, the TangoTest DS is also using this method.
 We use "/usr/lib/tango/TangoTest test" to open the TangoTest DS.

+6. Usage of Socket Server class in jive:

 6. How to use the PySerial source code:
 I have downloaded the code:http://svn.code.sf.net/p/tango-ds/code/DeviceClasses/Communication/PySerialLine/.